 Australia: The Land Where Time Began

-How could Australian Aborigine-type people get to South America by at least 12,000 years ago?
+How could Australian Aboriginal -type people get to South America by at least 12,000 years ago?

 According to Neves, it is known that people of this type were in China 20,000 years ago, where they predate the present Mongoloid population.
-Neves suggests the Australian Aborigines and the American Aborigines, Luzia's people, shared a common ancestor in southeast Asia, one branch heading for Australia, the other travelling to Siberia through Asia, from where they crossed the Bering Strait into the Americas.
+Neves suggests the Australian Aboriginal People and the American Aboriginal People, Luzia's people, shared a common ancestor in southeast Asia, one branch heading for Australia, the other travelling to Siberia through Asia, from where they crossed the Bering Strait into the Americas.
 This crossing to Alaska would have occurred thousands of years before the Clovis people.

 In a book written by a French ethnologist, Paul Rivet, The Origins of the American Man, he suggests an Australian and Melanesian origin for the populations of the Americas by an ocean crossing based on linguistic and anthropological evidence.